Danix421/Pyncake-Editor/README.md

 ## System Requirements
 Operative System: Windows Vista, 32 or 64 bits, or above (tested in Windows 7).

-RAM: 2GB (the editor not use more of 1GB).
+RAM: 2GB (the editor don't use more of 1GB).

 Graphic Card: None, it don't need it (tested).